 Bioindividuality in practice

+“What’s going on in there?” is different than what’s supposed to be going on in there, or what the textbooks say is probably going on in there.
 It’s an inquiry that, when practiced properly, removes our filters, biases, and that seductive mindset of “I already have the answer so I don’t have to listen to the rest of my client’s story.”

-When you honestly ask “What’s going on in there?” you open the doors to uncover new and pivotal information about the individual you’re working with.
-This allows you to take what we know about food and lifestyle modification and bring it to bear for the person who’s consuming the food, and who’s making the modifications.
+When you honestly ask “What’s going on in there?” and listen for clues, you open the doors to uncover new and pivotal information about the individual you’re working with.
+It’s a mindset shift that allows you to align food and lifestyle modifications to the person’s unique needs.
+In other words, we learn to appropriately tailor our therapies to suit the requirements of the actual patient seeking our help.

-Understanding the precept of bioindividuality allows us to see that every single remedy (natural or otherwise) will impact each person differently.
+The precept of bioindividuality allows us to see that every single remedy (natural or otherwise) will impact each person differently.
 We think of it as the place where “food meets physiology”, but really, it’s about where everything meets physiology.
+Think about it for a moment…

-Two individuals can suffer similar life injustices—adverse childhood events, the death of a spouse, food poisoning on a trip out of the country, or even exposure to gluten after abstaining for six months—and yet respond distinctly from one another.
+Two individuals can suffer similar life injustices—adverse childhood events, the death of a spouse, food poisoning on a trip out of their home country, or even exposure to gluten after abstaining for six months—and yet respond distinctly from one another.
+That specific response is due to bioindividuality.

 Though we all primarily have the same organs and glands, we each have a unique operation manual due to the cumulative life experiences and exposures we’ve had—a beautifully knit web of genetics, history and choices.